Countershading

 Countershading and Agouti

-Agouti causes black-banded hair on a dog’s upper side but leaves solid red areas on the lower muzzle, above the eyes and on the legs and belly.
+Agouti causes dark-banded hairs on a dog’s dorsal body but leaves solid red areas on the ventral body, e.g. lower muzzle, above the eyes, and on the legs and belly.

 Countershading adds a color gradient inside the red pigment from bottom to top.
-This is a very wolf-like pattern combination found in breeds like Siberian Laika, Saarlooswolfdog, Czechoslovakian Wolfdog or Tamaskan.
+Agouti with countershading gives a very wolf-like pattern.
+This combination is common in breeds like Siberian Laika, Saarlooswolfdog, Czechoslovakian Wolfdog, Tamaskan, and German Shepherds.

 Countershading and Brindle

-Brindle adds vertical stripes of dark pigment on top of any red coat.
-It covers some of the countershading pattern which is only visible in-between brindle stripes.
+Brindle adds vertical stripes of dark pigment on top of any red areas.
+It covers some of the countershading pattern which is then only visible in-between brindle stripes.

 Countershading and Tan Points